ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Where Am I?

-`lang:shell-session:pwd` shows us where we are in the file system - this is our current directory:
+`pwd` shows us where we are in the file system - this is our current directory:

 ```shell-session
 $ pwd
 ```

-We can remove output from the terminal with `lang:shell-session:clear`:
+We can remove output from the terminal with `clear`:

 ```shell-session
 $ clear